Affordable Housing Incentives - City of Longmont Skip to main content

 Approved projects that provide more than the minimum requirement are eligible for additional incentives, subject to available funding, including:

-• illustration of a small homeFee Waivers: A percentage of certain development fees may be waived for qualifying projects.
-Reductions can range from 50% to 100% for for-sale units and from 20% to 50% for rental units.
+• illustration of a small homeFee Waivers: A percentage of certain development fees may be waived for qualifying projects as outlined in Longmont Municipal Code Section 4.79.

 • Fee Deferral: As part of the Impact Fee Deferral Program, new residential developments in the City of Longmont are eligible to defer payment for several City-relate fees.